-John Locke and Liberalism
+Lecture 3John Locke and Liberalism

-- \Because of the events of the Civil War British thinkers preferred moderate ideas. - \German and French thinkers were more extreme because they hadn't experienced the Civil War. - \Many of the movements in Europe led to revolution but in Britain, most thought supported moderation and stability.
+- Because of the events of the Civil War British thinkers preferred moderate ideas. - German and French thinkers were more extreme because they hadn't experienced the Civil War. - Many of the movements in Europe led to revolution but in Britain, most thought supported moderation and stability.

-John Locke FRS (29 August 1632 - 28 October 1704), was an English philosopher regarded as one of the most influential of Enlightenment thinkers and known as the 'Father of Classical Liberalism'
+❖ John Locke FRS (29 August 1632 - 28 October 1704)

+- Was an English philosopher, political thinker 17th 18th century thinkers - regarded as one of the most influential of Enlightenment thinkers - known as the "Father of Classical Liberalism" - the rule of law and freedom of religion and private property